darktable-org/rawspeed/README.md

 - can add support for new cameras by adding definitions to an xml file.
 - is extensively crash-tested on broken files.
 - decodes images from memory, not a file stream.
 You can use a memory mapped file, but it is rarely faster.
-- is currently tested on more than 300 unique cameras.
+- is currently tested on more than 500 unique cameras.
 - can add support for new cameras by updating an xml file.
 - open source under the LGPL v2 license.

 RawSpeed does NOT…

-- read any metadata information not related to decoding the image.
+- read metadata information, beside whitebalance information.
 - do any color correction or whitebalance correction.
 - de-mosaic the image.
 - supply a viewable image or thumbnail.